Major events are listed below – look also at the monthly listing that Enterprise House produces >>HERE<<

 One of the oldest and possibly the best traditional town carnival with a parade of steam engines, vintage cars and floats around the town followed by fun, games and music on Bishops Castles playing fields.

 One day music event organised by local ‘About Music Project’ AMP committee.
-Continuous music from 12.00 noon to 10pm, featuring a varied selection of local and guest bands.
-This is a relaxed family event so bring a chair and enjoy the music.
+Continuous music from 12.00 noon until late, featuring a varied selection of local and guest bands.
+This is a relaxed family event so bring a deck chair and enjoy the music.
 Featuring bar, food and children’s activity.
 (01588) 630092 or (01588) 638664

 Rock festival in the hills!
 Weekend tickets available.
 Camping from 7 – 13 August included in ticket price.